 Lead with Questions

 Starting off your feedback with a few questions can help the other person feel like an equal part in the conversation as you discuss the challenge together.
 Whenever it is possible you can ask permission to give feedback.
 You can say something like “I would like to give you some feedback about the project/presentation, is that ok?”.

 The goal for evaluations should be to help employers and employees gain insight.
 One way to achieve this is to ask the employee their ideal work environment.
 Or you ask questions about solutions or the future.
-Asking questions will help the employee feel more comfortable to talk about their ideas which can in return lead to great feedback for the company.
+Asking questions will help the employee feel more comfortable talking about their ideas which can in return lead to great feedback for the company.

 Be Specific and Clear

 Employee feedback should be task-focused, crystal clear, and to the point.
 The more general you are the more unclear your employees will be.
 They will not be able to improve and your expectations will not be met.
-In order to give feedback that matters, you want to first be clear with goals and expectations that way when you give feedback your employers will know exactly what was expected of them.When giving feedback, restrain from comments like “I wasn't impressed with your presentation, you will have to do better next time” or “You need to improve”.
+In order to give feedback that matters, you want to first be clear with goals and expectations.
+That way when you give feedback, your employees will know exactly what was expected of them.When giving feedback, restrain from comments like “I wasn't impressed with your presentation, you will have to do better next time” or “You need to improve”.
 These vague comments will not help anyone.
 Instead, you should leave comments like “Your presentation was disorganized, I would love to see bullet points rather than a paragraph of words” or “instead of 2 solutions, I want you to come up with 10”.

 Keep in mind that you don’t have to keep secret of what you want or test your employees to see if they can guess what you are thinking.
 Let them know exactly what you are expecting, that way when it’s time to evaluate your employees, everyone will be on the same page.